 [3.13] Archmage Blade Vortex Hierophant | 20k EHP 40m DPS | Depth 2000 Delve Tank

-This is an extremely strong build, balancing both very high tankiness with very high DPS.
+This is a strong build, balancing both very high tankiness with very high DPS.
 As a result its a very strong boss-killer and tank delver.
-It also has huge AoE making it a good map clearer (including 100% delirious ones).
+It also has large AoE making it a decent map clearer (including 100% delirious ones).
 I delved to depth 2000 with this build, and was ranked #1 among all non-zhp delvers in 3.11